SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 you can use XPath to specify this.
 With ID and name locators, you can only specify that they occur on the page that is, somewhere on the page.
-If you must test that an image displaying the company logo appears at the top of the page within a header section XPath may be the better locator.
+If you must test that an image displaying the company logo appears at the top of the page within a header section, XPath may be the better locator.

 Locating Dynamic Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-As was described earlier in the section on types of tests, a dynamic element is a page element whose identifer varies with each instance of the page.
+As was described earlier in the Types of Tests section, a dynamic element is a page element whose identifer varies with each instance of the page.
 For example,

 .. code-block:: html